teuk/mediabot_v3/plugins/scripts/README.md

 reason).
 Kick events are suppressed when the bot is the kicker or the victim.
 For a combined event+timer+config reference, `examples/topicreminder.pl` re-posts the topic after a configurable delay (`CONFIG_topic=remind_after=900`) and can be routed as an alternative to `topicwatch.pl`.
+With `CONFIG_topic=remind_after=900;mode=restore` it RE-SETS the topic through the topic action instead (triple gate required — see the Topic action section).
 When routed to an unexpected event, these examples log a warning and stay silent on IRC — a reference event script never spams a channel because of a config mistake.